 5g dried yeast

-Pour the warm water mixture on to the flour.
+Pour the warm water mixture on to the dry ingredients.

-Cover the bowl (eg tea towel, clingfilm) and set aside to prove until the dough has doubled in size.
+Cover the bowl (eg tea towel, clingfilm, large plate) and set aside to prove until the dough has at least doubled in size.
 There should be 'bubbles' on the surface.

-Flour a work surface and turn out the dough - it will still be pretty sticky.
+Whilst the oven is heating, flour a work surface and turn out the dough - it will still be pretty sticky

-Remove from the oven and place the bread on a rack to cool.
+Remove from the oven and place on a rack to cool.